Best Ways to Buy

 How to avoid scams

-Below, we listed exchanges you can use to buy bitcoins.
+Below, we listed exchanges you can use to purchase BTC.
 We suggest our listed exchanges and doing your own research before making your final decision.

 Certain exchanges are simply there to steal your personal information or rob you of your bitcoins.